Grants

 RESILIENT FLORIDA - PLANNING GRANTS

-This grant supports counties and municipalities with resilience planning efforts, including further assessment of vulnerabilities of critical assets and complying with the "Peril of Flood" statute which helps to ensure coastal communities will recover and move forward faster after natural disasters.
+This grant supports counties and municipalities with resilience planning efforts, including further assessment of vulnerabilities of critical assets which helps to ensure coastal communities will recover and move forward faster after natural disasters.
 Water management districts are also eligible to receive funding through this program to assist the Florida Flood Hub for Applied Science and Innovation in addressing gaps in available data.

 RESILIENT FLORIDA - IMPLEMENTATION GRANTS